jatiiinnegiii17/HR_Analysis/README.md

-# HR Analytics Dashboard — SQL + Power BI
+# HR Analytics  — SQL

 ## Overview
 Analyzed a 2M-row HR dataset from Kaggle to uncover attrition drivers,